Dustin-RW/bloccit/README.md

- <h2>Bloccit:<h2> a Reddit replica to teach the fundamentals of web development and Rails.
+ ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.